asash/BERT4rec_py3_tf2/README.md

 ```
 I also recommend to read this paper, and in particular the section regarding the training time required for BERT4Rec convergence.

+Also, consider our more efficient implementation based on Hugging Face trarsformers (https://github.com/asash/bert4rec_repro)

 ## Usage